Humana Inc Annual Shareholders Meeting Transcript

 The meeting will please come to order.
-I'm Kurt J. Hilzinger, Chairman of the Board of Humana Inc. and I'll act as chairman of this meeting.
-C. Brooks Newman, Senior Vice President, Deputy General Counsel and Corporate Secretary of the company will act as Secretary of the meeting.
-Joining us on the stage is a Bruce D. Broussard, Humana's President and Chief Executive Officer.
-I'd like to welcome all stockholders and guests to this meeting, including those stockholders participating by webcast.
+I'm Kurt Hilzinger, Chairman of the Board of Humana Inc., and I will act as Chairman of this meeting.
+Joe Ruschell, Associate Vice President, Assistant General Counsel and Corporate Secretary of the company, will act as Secretary of the meeting.

-We have made available the rules of conduct for this meeting, which we ask participants to follow in order to conduct an orderly meeting.
-As stated in the rules of conduct, in fairness to all stockholders, please do not address the meeting until recognized and limit your remarks to the item of business currently being discussed and to no longer than 3 minutes.
-At this time, I'd like to ask Brooks to give a report of the Corporate Secretary.
+I'd like to begin by welcoming all stockholders and guests.
+Thank you for attending and for being flexible and understanding, as we move from an in-person format towards a virtual setting in light of the ongoing public health concerns regarding the COVID-19 outbreak.

-C. Brooks Newman - Humana Inc. - Senior VP, Deputy General Counsel & Cor
+Please be advised that all materials that would have been made available to you in person, including the company's most recently filed proxy statement and annual report on Form 10-K are available electronical

 Humana Inc Annual Shareholders Meeting Transcript